 Barefoot shoes are for healthy bare feet

 Without proper assessment of your feet, barefoot-style shoes may wreck havoc on an already compromised foot structure.
 Shoe-shaped feet need time to reverse the damage done.
-Say you’ve worn heels and pointy shoes for 30 years, then ‘just going barefoot’ can work against you.
+If you’ve worn heels and pointy shoes for decades, then ‘just going barefoot’ won’t fix your foot pain or problems.
 Your intrinsic foot muscles need training in balance and strength to regain lost foot function.

 Also consider the fact your fat pads (underneath the ball of the foot) may have diminished due to age or wrong footwear.
 In that case a barefoot-style shoe with a thin and flexible sole is most likely to give your feet a sensory overload.
 Too much sensory input is far from helpful.
 We’re looking for just the right amount, which is different for everybody.